Contact

 Performance

-The following information was extracted from The Warehouse Group Limited's market update, released on 8 May 2025:
+The following information was extracted from The Warehouse Group Limited's annual results, released on 2 October 2025:

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.